 The world is heading towards a nutrient deficit – what can we do?

-The modern world is facing a silent crisis: a growing nutrient deficiency is threatening the health of millions of people worldwide.
-But what are the causes of this deficiency and how can we counteract it?
+The modern world is facing a silent crisis: a growing nutrient deficiency threatens the health of millions of people worldwide.
+But what are the causes of this deficiency, and how can we counteract it?

 1. Nutrient deficiencies: A global problem

-Studies predict that by 2050, up to 50% of the world's population could be deficient in essential nutrients such as vitamins A, C, D, E, calcium and magnesium (source: Future of Food and Nutrition Conference).
-The main causes are changing eating habits and environmental factors that affect the quality of our food.
+Studies predict that by 2050, up to 50% of the world's population could be deficient in essential nutrients such as vitamins A, C, D, and E, calcium, and magnesium (source: Future of Food and Nutrition Conference).
+The main causes are changing dietary habits and environmental factors that negatively impact the quality of our food.

-Example: Due to the increased consumption of processed foods and the decline in nutrient-rich whole foods, many people no longer get the vitamins and minerals they need.
+Example: Due to the increased consumption of processed foods and the decline in nutrient-rich whole foods, many people no longer receive the vitamins and minerals they need.

 2. The role of dietary supplements

-Dietary supplements can help fill these gaps by providing a concentrated source of nutrients that may be missing from your daily diet.
+Dietary supplements can help fill these gaps.
+They offer a concentrated source of nutrients that may be lacking in the daily diet.

 - Proactive approach: They support general well-being in an increasingly demanding environment.

-- Individual needs: They can be tailored to specific health conditions or life stages.
+- Individual needs: They can be tailored to specific health conditions or life phases.

 Research findings: Numerous studies have demonstrated the potential benefits of taking dietary supplements for a healthy life expectancy.